ibm-js/sdk/GUIDELINES.md

 # Projects Coding & Testing Guidelines

-This guide is covering the coding guidelines common to all ibm-js hosted projects.
+This guide covers the coding guidelines common to all ibm-js hosted projects.

+## General

+* Components are written in Javascript rather than a derivative like Typescript or CoffeeScript.
+* CSS is generated from Less files (i.e. we are using Less rather than Stylus)

 ## JSHint